IO-Aerospace-software-engineering/Astrodynamics/README.md

 - Provide a body integrator
 - Simulate Spacecraft and impulsive maneuvers
 - Evaluate constraints like occultations, body in instrument field of view, ...

+This framework has been written in C++ to offer a good performance but if you need a more productive approach you can switch immediatly to the .Net version of this project [here](https://github.com/IO-Aerospace-software-engineering/Astrodynamics.Net).

 ## Project status